 The department will be closed from Wednesday 27 December 2023 to Monday 1 January 2024.
 We will respond to queries in the New Year.
 Best wishes for a safe and happy festive season.

 Public open space strategy guide for local governments.

 A comparison between what is currently available (step 3) and the current and future needs of the district (step 4) will help to establish the gaps in current provisions or areas where there is an oversupply of public open space and/or associated infrastructure.

-This assessment should directly reference the definition of adequate, standard POS provision outlined in Step 4 and consider:
+This assessment should directly reference the definition of adequate, standard public open space provision outlined in step 4 and consider: